 January 27, 2023

-We updated this publication on July 7, 2023.
+Updated July 7, 2023.

 Bill 24 An Act to Amend the Business Corporations Act effected significant amendments to the New Brunswick Business Corporations Act, modernizing the Act, bringing it into line with other Canadian corporate statutes and introducing several innovative concepts new to the Canadian corporate landscape The amendments follow a multi-year consultation project in which the New Brunswick government engaged legal stakeholders, including McInnes Cooper, to provide first-hand insight into the proposed amendments and offer opinions and suggestions.
 The amendments.
 Many of the amendments took effect on June 16, 2023.
 However, some will only take effect at a later, and as yet unknown, date.